IEvangelist/UpgradeYourself-MS-MVP/PITCHME.md

 ## <span class="orange black-shadow">Trapped</span>

 Note:
 Do you ever feel trapped or stuck...whether on a problem, or a project or even your career?
-Are they road blocks in your life that you have yet to go around?
+Are there road blocks in your life that you have yet to go around?

 ---?image=assets/wet-road.jpeg&size=contain
 ## <span class="orange black-shadow">Realization</span>